polyfony-inc/polyfony/README.md

 ```
 composer create-project --stability=dev polyfony-inc/polyfony your-project-folder
 ```
-*--stability=dev is mandatory since we don't publish releases*
+*--stability=dev is mandatory since we don't publish releases yet* Pretty much all the dependencies that get installed by composer are only required by PHPUnit.

 ###### NginX configuration
 ```